kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

         +-- logs.txt                      [contains the stdout log]
 ```

 `weights_checkpoint`: There are two model weights checkpoints.
-The interval based checkpoint files called `<epoch>_checkpoint.pth` created after a curtain number of epochs and the files `<epoch>_best.pth` created whenever the model achives a new best validation accuracy.
+The interval based checkpoint files
+called `<epoch>_checkpoint.pth` created after a curtain number of epochs and the files `<epoch>_best.pth` created
+whenever the model achieves a new best validation accuracy.

 ## Reproducibility

-Here we list the used library versions, which are which are loaded and or installed when following the steps below (and working with the leonhard cluster).
+Here we list the used library versions, which are loaded and or installed when following the steps below (and working
+with the leonhard cluster).

 - python version: 3.8.5
 - cuda: 10.1.243
 - cudnn: 7.6.4
 - gcc 6.3.0
 - python library version according to [requirements](./road_segmentation_main/requirements.txt) file

-### 1. Initial setup on leonhard and environement installation
+### 1. Initial setup on leonhard and environment installation

 1. Clone this git repository `git clone git@github.com:FrederikeLuebeck/cil-road-segmentation.git`
 2. Environment setup